alexandru-avram/Documentation/SQL/CheatSheet/PL/pgSQL.md

 ### Conditional statements

-he `IF-ELSE` statement is used to execute code conditionally based on Boolean expressions.
+The `IF-ELSE` statement is used to execute code conditionally based on Boolean expressions.

 ```
 IF condition THEN